Hadad: Hadad in Ugarit

-A later passage refers to Ba‘al's victory over Lotan, the many-headed sea-dragon.
-Due to gaps in the text it is not known whether Lotan is another name for Yamm or a reference to another similar story.
-In the Mediterranean area, crops were often threatened by winds, storms, and floods from the sea, indicating why the ancients feared the fury of this cosmic being.
+A later passage refers to Ba‘al's victory over Lotan, the many-headed sea dragon.
+Due to gaps in the text it is not known whether Lotan is another name for Yamm or a character in a similar story.
+These stories may have been allegories of crops threatened by the winds, storms, and floods from the Mediterranean sea.

-A palace is built for Ba‘al/Hadad with cedars from Mount Lebanon and Sirion and also from silver and from gold.
+A palace is built for Ba‘al with silver, gold, and cedar wood from Mount Lebanon and Sirion.
 In his new palace Ba‘al hosts a great feast for the other gods.
-When urged by Kothar-wa-Khasis, Ba’al, somewhat reluctantly, opens a window in his palace and sends forth thunder and lightning.
-He then invites Mot 'Death' (god of drought and underworld), another son of El, to the feast.
+When urged by Kothar-wa-Khasis, Ba’al reluctantly opens a window in his palace and sends forth thunder and lightning.
+He then invites Mot (Death, the god of drought and the underworld), another son of El, to join the feast.

-But Mot is insulted.
-The eater of human flesh and blood will not be satisfied with bread and wine.
-Mot threatens to break Ba‘al into pieces and swallow Ba‘al. Even Ba‘al cannot stand against Death.
+But Mot, the eater of human flesh and blood, is insulted when offered only bread and wine.
+He threatens to break Ba‘al to pieces and swallow him, and even Ba‘al cannot stand against Death.
 Gaps here make interpretation dubious.
-It seems that by the advice of the goddess Shapash 'Sun', Ba‘al has intercourse with a heifer and dresses the resultant calf in his own clothes as a gift to Mot and then himself prepares to go down to the underworld in the guise of a helpless shade.
+It seems that by the advice of the sun goddess Shapash, Ba‘al mates with a heifer and dresses the resultant calf in his own clothes as a gift to Mot, and then himself prepares to go down to the underworld in the guise of a helpless shade.
 News of Ba‘al's apparent death leads even El to mourn.
-‘Anat, Ba‘al's sister, finds Ba‘al's corpse, presumably really the dead body of the calf, and she buries the body with a funeral feast.
+Ba‘al's sister ‘Anat finds Ba‘al's corpse, presumably really the dead calf, and she buries the body with a funeral feast.
 The god ‘Athtar is appointed to take Ba‘al's place, but he is a poor substitute.
-Meanwhile, ‘Anat finds Mot, cleaves him with a sword, burns him with fire, and throws his remains on the field for the birds to eat.
+Meanwhile, ‘Anat finds Mot, cleaves him with a sword, burns him with fire, and throws his remains to the birds.
 But the earth is still cracked with drought until Shapsh fetches Ba‘al back.

-Seven years later Mot returns and attacks Ba‘al in a battle which ceases only when Shapsh tells Mot that El now supports Ba’al. Thereupon Mot at once surrenders to Ba‘al/Hadad and recognizes Ba‘al as king.
+Seven years later Mot returns and attacks Ba‘al, but the battle is quelled when Shapsh tells Mot that El now supports Ba’al. Mot surrenders to Ba‘al and recognizes him as king.